-Fig.2.2.2: Accessory box with radiometer stand, calibration target, heater module, cables, IR Radiometer, azimuth drive and host PC (including monitor, keyboard).
+Fig.2.2.2: Accessory boxes with radiometer stand, calibration target, heater module, cables, IR Radiometer and azimuth drive.

-Fig.2.2.3: Folded stand fastened to the side wall and packing of calibration target
+Fig.2.2.3: Folded stand and azimuth turn table both packed to their container.

 The radiometer stand and calibration target are both fastened to the box' side walls with ribbons as indicated in Fig.2.2.3.